 Equipment dedicated to spectators

-Regarding equipment dedicated to spectators, the guidelines also makes recommendations for:
+Regarding equipment originally dedicated to spectators, the guidelines also make recommendations for:

 ⊗ Seated places: at least 0.50% of the total number of places must be accessible to people with reduced mobility.
 The same ratio is applicable to places dedicated to their companions.

 ⊗ The toilets and changing rooms must be designed to accommodate people with reduced mobility as well.
 A unisex toilet intended to accommodate a person in a wheelchair is compulsory for each toilet block.